 If you're new to the UAE, you'll want to start thinking about how you're going to use your money.
-Chances are that you won't have a local bank account yet and, if you're an expat, you might not even be getting paid in the local currency, the Dirham (AED).
-If, like most expats and visitors to the UAE, you're coming from the US or Europe, then you'll be pleased to know that this country caters very well to your financial needs.
+Chances are that you won't have a local bank account yet and, if you're an ex-pat, you might not even be getting paid in the local currency, the Dirham (AED).
+If, like most ex-pats and visitors to the UAE, you're coming from the US or Europe, then you'll be pleased to know that this country caters very well to your financial needs.
 Here's your complete guide to using foreign currency in the UAE.

 Take My Money!
 How to Spend Dollars in the UAE

 While the local currency is the AED, this is not the only form of currency you can use.
-If you're unprepared and have arrived into town with a wallet full of greenbacks, don't panic!
+If you're unprepared and have arrived in town with a wallet full of greenbacks, don't panic!
 Plenty of places across the country will be more than happy to accept dollars at a regularly-updated real exchange rate.
-As of this writing, the exchange rate is very generous (about 3.7 AED to the dollar), meaning that lots of local services will accept dollars for no charge.
+As of this writing, the exchange rate is very generous (about 3.7 AED to the US dollar), meaning that lots of local services will accept dollars for no charge.

 The big hotels in Dubai and Abu Dhabi are pretty much guaranteed to accept dollars and euros for all services.
-This includes the Burj Al Arab, the Emirates Palace, and the St Regis, as well as more mid-range chains.
+This includes the Burj Al Arab, the Emirates Palace, and St Regis, as well as more mid-range chains.
 Even the souks of Dubai and Abu Dhabi now widely accept dollars but be aware that most stalls will only take cash payment.

 If you're looking for other creative ways to spend dollars in the UAE, the internet has you covered.
-You can use dollars to access more restricted services such as online gaming and casinos, as foreign currency will help you stick to regulations.
+You can use dollars to access more restricted services such as online gaming and casinos, as a foreign currency will help you stick to regulations.
 If you're going to do some online gaming, use a service like Entropay or Neteller that allows you to use AED to open an account in US Dollars, which you can then use to pay for foreign-registered services.
 Technology is always here to help.

 Exchanging Currency in the UAE